 - Whenever a long-tenured wrestler retires, due to injury or otherwise, there tends to be a lot of these going around.
 Ric Flair, Shawn Michaels and Edge all provided examples of this when they retired.

 - Since it's kind of hard to act subtly to a large arena full of yelling people, deep and manly hugs are the standard method of demonstrating that two wrestlers (Face or Heel) are friends/allies.

-- In Metal Gear Solid 2, Snake gives one of these to Otacon at the end of a seven-step Cool Handshake, shortly after Otacon's sister Emma dies and before the latter goes to rescue a number of hostages from the Big Shell.
+- In Metal Gear Solid 2: Sons of Liberty, Snake gives one of these to Otacon at the end of a seven-step Cool Handshake, shortly after Otacon's sister Emma dies and before the latter goes to rescue a number of hostages from the Big Shell.

 - In Jak II: Renegade, Daxter gets drunk and gives his Heterosexual Life Partner Jak a hug while slurring "I love you, man!"
 Jak looks less touched by the display of affection and more disturbed by it.